-6.1.7 Bullpens
+6.1.6 Bullpens

-A. Either a player wearing a batting helmet and glove or a coach must stand on the field to protect the pitcher and catcher in the bullpen from balls hit or thrown from the playing field.
+Either a player wearing a batting helmet and glove or a coach must stand on the field to protect the pitcher and catcher in the bullpen from balls hit or thrown from the playing field.

-6.1.8 Playoffs
+6.1.7 Playoffs

-- A. Major, Minor, and AA-Ball divisions are encouraged to have seeded doubleelimination style playoffs at the end of the season. - B. For Major and Minor divisions, seeding is determined in the following order: - i. regular season standings, - ii. head to head. - iii. runs allowed (versus all teams played), - iv. runs scored (versus all teams played), - v. coin flip. - C. For the AA-Ball division, seeding is random since no regular season standings are kept. - D. In the winner's bracket, the higher seeded team chooses to be the home team or the away team. - E. In the loser's bracket and the "if needed" championship game, the winner of the coin-flip chooses to be the home team or the away team.
+- A. Major, Minor, and AA-Ball divisions are encouraged to have seeded double elimination style playoffs at the end of the season. - B. For Major and Minor divisions, seeding is determined in the following order: - i.
+Regular season standings, - ii.
+Head-to-head, - iii.
+Runs allowed (versus all teams played), - iv.
+Runs scored (versus all teams played), - v.
+Coin flip. - C. For the AA-Ball division, seeding is random since no regular season standings are kept.
+No exceptions to this rule should be permitted regular season rankings are inconsistent with the stated mission of AA-Ball at MLL. - D. In the winner's bracket, the higher seeded team chooses to be the home team or the away team. - E. In the loser's bracket and the "if needed" championship game, the winner of the coin-flip chooses to be the home team or the away team.